szyth/quran-ebooks/README.md

 # Created EPUBs can be found in `epubs` folder

-# or do manually with the following command. (make sure `fonts` folder should exist in the same directory as of `filename.html`)
+# OR, do manually with the following command. (make sure `fonts` folder should exist in the same directory as of `filename.html`)
 ebook-convert filename.html filename.epub --disable-font-rescaling

+# OR, you can manually drag-and-drop the HTML into Calibre software and click on Convert.
+Make sure to 'Disable Font Rescaling'
 ```
 #### Kindle/Kobo Setup after downloading EPUB:
 - Use [KOReader](https://koreader.rocks/) app to render arabic properly.